1926 U.S. National Championships – Women's singles

 Forty-two-year-old Molla Mallory defeated Elizabeth Ryan 4–6, 6–4, 9–7 in the final to win the women's singles tennis title at the 1926 U.S. National Championships.
 The event was held at the West Side Tennis Club, Forest Hills, New York City.
-Mallory became the oldest US Open champion in history.
+Mallory became the oldest U.S. Open champion in history.
 It was Mallory's eighth and final U.S. National singles title.